GabrielVicini/LuaC/README.md

 # LuaC

+DANGER!
+THIS PROJECT IS NOT EVEN IN A USEABLE STATE YET.
+DO NOT USE UNLESS YOU ARE SURE WHAT YOU ARE DOING.

 A small experimental “fake OS” environment built in C.
 This project embeds a Lua VM, uses Raylib for window/input handling, and renders everything through a software framebuffer.